SimonSchirber/Machine-Learning-Robot-Movement/README.md

 # Machine-Learning-Robot-Movement
 This copies the 2D movements of a user after training on a users movement.
-Its intended use is for studying teleoperation and telepresence with signal loss and users are no longer available.
+Its intended use is for studying teleoperation and telepresence with signal loss when users are no longer available but want a robot to replicate their movement intermittantly.

 # Tele_operation-Computatinon